ChemCryst/crystals/newdocs/interface/understanding.rst

 The permitted special characters are: "#", "\" and "&".
 |br|\ See the section :ref:`Syntax of Commands` for more details.
 |br|\
 This is where you would enter CRYSTALS commands directly.
+See :ref:`command-line` for more details.
 Most complicated sets of commands are now generally created via the SCRIPTS, but some useful commands are: